vertigobr/vkpr-old/docs/Velero-AWS-setup.md

 ### User Creation

-After execute the cloud provider's commands, you must write Velero credentials into a file.
+After executing the cloud provider's commands, you must write Velero credentials into a file.

 #### AWS